mohnalkhateeb/reading-notes-ma/class-01.md

     *To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.*

     * ### 1-	 Define the goal

-     First, you need to define the task you want to achieve.
+    you need to define the task you want to achieve.
 You can think of this as a puzzle for the computer to solve.

     * ### 2-	 Design  the script
     To design a script you split the goal out into a series of tasks that are going to be involved in solving this puzzle.
 This can be represented using a flowchart.
 You can then write down individual steps that the computer needs to perform in order to complete each individual task (and any information it needs to perform the task), rather like writing a recipe that it can follow.
     * #### Designing Script task: this step is achived by flowchart for example :
       ![flowch](images/flowroom.png)